-The Mobile Power Unit (MPU) plugs into the wall and should be used whenever you are sleeping.
-Connect to your batteries when you are up moving around to avoid build-up of static electricity.
+The Mobile Power Unit (MPU) plugs into the wall and can be used to power the controller while you are sleeping.
 The MPU has a black cord that plugs into a standard wall power outlet.
 Make sure that this connection is always tight.
 The power cables connect to the patient cable the same way that the battery clips are connected.
 Always connect black-to-black and white-to-white.
 In the event of a power outage, quickly connect to battery power or a different power source.